fbpx

 Jazz apple basics

-Jazz apples have an orange-yellow background color to their peel that’s covered with a beautiful red blush that sometimes shows light red streaking.
+Jazz apples have an orange-yellow background color to their peel, covered about three-quarters by a beautiful red blush that sometimes shows light red streaking.
 The exterior appearance is their main selling point in supermarkets because they look attractive and appetizing.

 Buying Jazz apples